Fabulously-Optimized/fabulously-optimized/CONTRIBUTING.md

 So you like this modpack and want to support it?
 That's great!
 In this page I have listed the ways you can contribute.

-* **[Download the pack from Curseforge](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized/files)** - seriously, that is the easiest thing that helps the modpack and its mods the most.
-Every download contributes to the [Curseforge rewards system](https://support.curseforge.com/en/support/solutions/articles/9000197898-rewards-program-terms-of-service#1.-Description-of-Rewards-Program), meaning both the modpack dev and the modders can get monetary rewards.
+* **[Download the pack from CurseForge](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized/files)** - seriously, that is the easiest thing that helps the modpack and its mods the most.
+Every download contributes to the [CurseForge rewards system](https://support.curseforge.com/en/support/solutions/articles/9000197898-rewards-program-terms-of-service#1.-Description-of-Rewards-Program), meaning both the modpack dev and the modders can get monetary rewards.
 Don't forget to share it with others as well!
   * More specifically, using
-     * the Curseforge Launcher
+     * the CurseForge Launcher
      * MultiMC (when downloaded via the CF site)
      * vanilla launcher (when downloaded MultiMC via the CF site)
   * support the pack, other launchers/methods unfortunately do not.